 - 1. A minimum of 54 credit hours of coursework including the term in which application is made. - 2.
-All pre-business courses (ACCT 201-202, BUSN 231, BUSN 251, CPSC 215, ECON 201, 202, MATH 125, MATH 135 (recommended) or MATH 140 or 148, and PHIL 207) with a minimum grade of C in each course. - 3.
+All pre-business courses (ACCT 201 and 202, BUSN 231, BUSN 251, CPSC 215, ECON 201, 202, MATH 125, MATH 135 (recommended) or MATH 140 or 148, and PHIL 207) with a minimum grade of C in each course - 3.
 An overall GPA of 3.00 or higher.

-A student with a cumulative GPA of less than 3.00 at the time of application may be conditionally accepted into the BSBA degree program.
+A student with a cumulative GPA of less than 3.00 at the time of application will be deferred until the end of the semester.
 The final acceptance decision will be made at the conclusion of the term in which the application is made and will be based on successful completion of the pre-business courses and overall cumulative GPA at that time.
 The admission process is competitive, and meeting the minimum GPA does not guarantee acceptance into the BSBA program.
 All students admitted into the Luter School of Business are required to complete an orientation.